 Bloc politics disguised as multilateralism.

-Prime Minister Carney's January 20, 2026, Davos speech – and his reading of the emerging new world order – are bloc politics disguised as multilateralism.
+Prime Minister Mark Carney's January 20, 2026, Davos speech – and his reading of the emerging new world order – are bloc politics disguised as multilateralism.

 He accuses China and Russia of hegemonic ambitions, of which both have explicitly avowed none and neither of whose behaviour evidences any.